dboddie-canonical-work/disgorged-docs/migrating-between-bases.rst

 Package names
 -------------

-The :ref:``build-packages`` and ``stage-packages`` sections in a snap’s `snapcraft.yaml <the-snapcraft-yaml-schema>` specify which packages need to be incorporated during the build and stage parts of the :ref:`Parts lifecycle <parts-lifecycle>`, and described in :ref:`Build and staging dependencies <build-and-staging-dependencies>`.
+The ``build-packages`` and ``stage-packages`` sections in a snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` specify which packages need to be incorporated during the build and stage parts of the :ref:`Parts lifecycle <parts-lifecycle>`, and described in :ref:`Build and staging dependencies <build-and-staging-dependencies>`.

 When no base or *core* is specified, packages from the Ubuntu 16.04 LTS archive are used at build and stage time.
 The ``core18`` base will use packages from the Ubuntu 18.04 LTS archive, whereas the ``core20`` base will consume packages from the Ubuntu 20.04 LTS archive, and package names can change between releases.